aiven/devportal/docs/integrations/monitor-non-service-metrics-prometheus.rst

 Monitoring disk usage ensures that applications or processes will not fail due to insufficient disk storage.
 Consider monitoring ``disk_used_percent`` and ``disk_free``.

-The following tablel lists some important disk usage metrics you can collect and monitor:
+The following table lists some important disk usage metrics you can collect and monitor:

 .. list-table::
   :header-rows: 1